Point Lookout, Queensland: Geography

 Point Lookout is Queensland's most easterly point.
 To the north lies Cape Moreton and to the south the next major headland is Point Danger on the New South Wales/Queensland border.
 The other towns on the island are Dunwich and Amity Point.

 In the west near the caravan park is Rocky Point and Adder Rock.
 Cylinder Beach extends eastwards towards Cylinder Headland.
 Frenchmans Beach fronts Frenchmans Bay.
 At the eastern extremity is North Gorge and Whale Rock.
 Offshore are several rocky outcrops above sea level.
 The headland is an ideal location for land-based seawatching in Australia.
 Humpback whales can also be seen from here as they migrate along the east coast of Australia.
 The area is mostly residential houses and tourist apartments built close to the beach and atop nearby ridges to take advantage of sweeping Pacific Ocean views.
 There are a few shops and a caravan park at Point Lookout.

 There is no railway on the island, the nearest station being in Cleveland 19 mi to the west.
 Dunwich airport is 9 mi southwest.

+Climate

+Point Lookout has a warm humid subtropical climate (Köppen: Cfa) with hot, wet summers and very mild, relatively dry winters.
+Precipitation is abundant, averaging 1482.8 mm annually, with an autumn maximum due to its exposed location.